Gyrano Kerk

-Gyrano Emilio Kerk (born 2 December 1995) is a professional footballer who plays as a right winger for Belgian Pro League club Royal Antwerp.
+Gyrano Emilio Kerk (born 2 December 1995) is a professional footballer who plays as a right winger for Süper Lig club Erzurumspor.
 Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Kerk started his club career at Utrecht in the Eredivisie.
 Kerk is a youth exponent from FC Utrecht.
 He made his Eredivisie debut on 28 September 2014 in a 3–1 away defeat against FC Twente.
 One week later, he scored his first goal against Go Ahead Eagles in a 3–2 home defeat.

 Lokomotiv Moscow

 On 1 September 2021, Kerk signed a four-year contract with Russian club Lokomotiv Moscow.

 Loan to Royal Antwerp

 On 21 January 2023, Lokomotiv announced that Kerk would finish the 2022–23 season on loan with Antwerp in Belgium.
 Antwerp confirmed the transfer on 28 January 2023.
 On 4 June, Kerk scored a goal for Antwerp in their 2–2 draw against Genk on the final day of the Belgian Pro League season, a result which secured the club their first league title in 66 years.

 On 30 August 2023, he helped the club secure a spot in the group stage of the UEFA Champions League for the first time ever, by scoring a goal in the second leg of their 3–1 aggregate victory over AEK Athens in the play-off round.